kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 #### Multiple schedulers

-Different workloads may requires different schedulers.
+Different workloads may require different schedulers.
 For that reason, Kubernetes allows to specify [multiple schedulers](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/multiple-schedulers.md) and annotate each pod with one of the schedulers.

+#### Scheduler extensions

+Scheduler can extend its predicates/priority functions by delegating to [external processes](https://github.com/kubernetes/kubernetes/blob/master/docs/design/scheduler_extender.md).
+As the extensions are part of a scheduling algorithm, there is no need to consider them.

 ## Implemenation